National Premier Leagues WA Women

 The National Premier Leagues WA Women, also known as the NPL WA Women, is a soccer competition in Western Australia.
 The competition is conducted by Football West, the organising body in Western Australia.
-The league is a subdivision of the second tier National Premier Leagues Women's structure, which sits below the national W-League, it is the highest tier of local women's competition in Western Australia.
+The league is a subdivision of the second tier National Premier Leagues Women's structure, which sits below the national A-League Women, it is the highest tier of local women's competition in Western Australia.
 The league was founded in 2020 in Western Australia, several years behind equivalent leagues in other states.

 History

 Women's First Division and Premier League

 The first full season for women's teams in the Perth area took place in 1972, the year after a high-profile curtain-raiser for two women's teams prior to a major friendly between the WA Men's State team and Dynamo Moscow.
 The inaugural season saw a single six team league comprising teams form Swan Athletic (originally named Midland), Azzurri, Kwinana United, South Perth United, Balga, Sorrento with Swan Athletic winning the first ever WA Women's Division 1 title.

 The First Division was eventually renamed the State Premier League with clubs being required to field both a first team and reserves team (open age).
-In the final year of the State Premier League (2019) the league comprised Northern Redbacks, Queens Park, Balcatta SC, Fremantle City, Football West NTC, and Stirling Panthers.
+In the final year of the State Premier League (2019) the league comprised Northern Redbacks, Queens Park SC, Balcatta SC, Fremantle City, Football West NTC, and Stirling Panthers.

 National Premier League

 In late 2019 Football West called for applications for the a new NPL Women's competition to take the place of the existing State Premier League competition as the highest tier of local women's football in the state.
 At that time Western Australia was one of the two remaining states (along with Tasmania) yet to implement a local version of the National Premier League Women's competition with NSW being the first state to implement their NPL competition in 2013.

 Eight teams were selected to form the new National Premier League Women Western Australia (NPLW WA) including three existing State Premier League clubs (Northern Redbacks, Balcatta, Fremantle City), the existing Football West National Training Centre (NTC) program team, two clubs from the women's second division (Subiaco AFC, Curtin University) and two clubs that would form brand new senior teams to compete in the NPLW WA (Murdoch University Melville, Perth SC).

-Controversially Queens Park SC, a member of the first division from 1973 and winner of five Division 1 titles was not selected as one of the inaugural teams for the NPLW WA, with most of its team members moving to the newly formed Murdoch University Melville team.
+Controversially Queens Park SC, a member of the first division from 1973 and winner of five Division 1 titles including the 2017 and 2018 titles plus the winner of Top 4 Cup in 2019, was not selected as one of the inaugural teams for the NPLW WA, with most of its team members moving to the newly formed Murdoch University Melville team.

 The NPLW WA was formed with clubs being required to field both a first team and an U-23 which was later changed for the 2022 to be an U-21's team.